Tabs

 Style

-This chapter shows several tabs styles in the design system.
+This chapter shows several tabs styles in the User Experience Toolkit.

 Overview